saitai0802/dashtify-2720d/content/pages/index.md

         image_position: top
         image_align: left
         image_has_padding: true
-      - title: New Data Everyday
+      - title: Full view of your marketing funnel
         title_align: left
         content: >
           With our data engine, you will get the latest marketing data every 6